 - drips that are no longer needed (No longer on levophed?
 Hooray!
 Delete it!)

 - unused electrolyte protocols

-- PRNS that are not used, etc
+- PRNS that are not used or contraindicated, etc